Zianon Pazniak: Jeans Revolution and Zianon-Hop

-In January 2007, in the aftermath of the Jeans Revolution following the 2006 elections, an anonymous user published a poem of LiveJournal called "Zianon-Hop".
+In January 2007, in the aftermath of the Jeans Revolution following the 2006 elections, an anonymous user published a poem on LiveJournal called "Zianon-Hop".
 It soon went viral as a protest during the time.
-According to the fictional poem, Pazniak returned to Belarus as a "mythlogical superhero" and freed his ally Pavel Sevyarynets and then started criticizing nonviolent resistance and rallied the population into a revolt.
+According to the fictional poem, Pazniak returned to Belarus as a "mythological superhero" and freed his ally Pavel Sevyarynets and then started criticizing nonviolent resistance and rallied the population into a revolt.
 Eventually, according to the poem, the regime capitulated and became the "Grand Duchy of Lithuania–Belarus", and he then went on an offensive to capture Vilnius.
-The poem was a quasi-rap and parodies classic American action films. and extensively included obscene vocabulary (which was unusual as Belarusian-language rap during the time was only a delivery format).
+Written in a quasi-rap style, the poem parodied classic American action films and contained extensive profanity (a style then uncommon in Belarusian-language rap).
 Due to this, it achieved virality in 2007 where it was copy and pasted extensively online.

 However, Pazniak himself did not like the parody, stating that commenting on it was impossible due to its extensive profanity.
-When asked about memes online over a decade later, Pazniak said he laughed about it but did not like that the rap was written primarily in Russia and that it was full of profanity above all.
-Popular opposition figures at the time also commented on it like Adam Hlobus, who called it hackwork and that it would have been taken more seriously if it was in Belarusian and called the writer a coward for being anonymous, Ales Michalevic stated that it was popular because the people wanted simple answers to complex questions and that it was good that it was written in the language of Minsk's outskirts, Lavon Volski stated that it was popular because there was pressure on young people and that people were too serious to appreciate something that would make people laugh.
+More than a decade later, Pazniak stated he found the concept amusing but criticized the poem for being primarily written in Russian and for its excessive profanity.
+Other opposition figures commented on the parody: Adam Hlobus called it "hackwork," arguing it would have been taken more seriously had it been written in Belarusian, and criticized the writer for anonymity.
+Ales Michalevic noted its popularity stemmed from people wanting "simple answers to complex questions," while Lavon Volski suggested its humor provided relief from the political pressure faced by young people.

 Late 2000s

-In 2008, he became a founding signatory of the Prague Declaration on European Conscience and Communism, which condemned the crimes of communism.
-He also decried the meeting between Lukashenko and Russian president Dmitry Medvedev in Sochi, stating that it was apart of a plan of pressure by Russia to get the deployment of Russian troops and missiles in Belarus and signaled the loss of Belarusian independence, pointing to the brief Russo-Georgian War.
+In 2008, he was a founding signatory of the Prague Declaration on European Conscience and Communism, which condemned the crimes of communist regimes.
+He also condemned the meeting between Lukashenko and Russian President Dmitry Medvedev in Sochi.
+Pazniak viewed it as part of a Russian pressure campaign to deploy troops and missiles in Belarus, arguing that it signaled a loss of Belarusian independence and drawing parallels to the recent Russo-Georgian War.
 Upon the European Union attempting engagement with the government again in 2008 and the government joining the Eastern Partnership, Pazniak strongly criticized the union.
 He stated it was self-serving and abandoning democratic ideals for the union to engage with Lukashenko, especially with the union extending an invitation to Lukashenko to attend a summit in Prague on behalf of Javier Solana.
-He even went as far to say that it was similar to the Munich Agreement, where Adolf Hitler was appeased, and that they were appeasing Lukashenko.
+He controversially equated the EU's engagement to the Munich Agreement, arguing that the Union was "appeasing" Lukashenko in the way Adolf Hitler was appeased.